The Temple in Christianity and Islam, Part One: Jesus and the Roman Empire

 [Julian’s] desire to leave a great monument to perpetuate the memory of his reign led him to think in particular of restoring at enormous expense the once magnificent temple at Jerusalem, which, after much bitter fighting during its siege first by Vespasian and then by Titus, had finally been stormed with great difficulty.
 Alypius of Antioch, who had once governed Britain as the praetorian prefects’ deputy, was placed in charge of this project.
 He set to work boldly, assisted by the governor of the province, but repeated and alarming outbursts of fire-balls near the foundations made it impossible to approach the spot.
 Some of the workmen were burnt to death, and the obstinate resistance of the fiery element caused the design to be abandoned.

 Of course, Christians saw the project’s failure as a miracle.
-St. Gregory the Theologian—who, along with St. Basil the Great, had gone to school with Julian in Athens—condemns the emperor for his wicked opposition to Christianity and believes that God had intervened to prevent the Temple’s reconstruction.
-He speaks about a series of miraculous events, including a supernatural fire, preventing work on the Temple, and of the cross appearing above Jerusalem to both Christian and non-Christian alike.
-Moreover, Gregory sees God’s hand in Julian’s death at the Battle of Samarra in 363 as well.
-This view is also shared by St. Ephraim the Syrian, who in his Hymns Against Julian condemns the emperor’s project in Jerusalem as an affront to God.
+St. Gregory the Theologian—who, along with St. Basil the Great, had gone to school with Julian in Athens—condemned the emperor for his wicked opposition to Christianity and believed that God had intervened to prevent the Temple’s reconstruction.
+He spoke about a series of miraculous events, including a supernatural fire, preventing work on the Temple, and of the cross appearing above Jerusalem to both Christian and non-Christian alike.
+Moreover, Gregory saw God’s hand in Julian’s death at the Battle of Samarra in 363 as well.
+This view was also shared by St. Ephraim the Syrian, who in his Hymns Against Julian condemned the emperor’s project in Jerusalem as an affront to God.
 In fact, a tradition would even arise among Christians that Julian had actually been slain by none other than the Great Martyr Mercurius.

 While the Roman Christian status quo was restored to Jerusalem following Julian’s death, as mentioned above, in 614, the Eastern Roman, or Byzantine, Empire, would temporally lose control of the holy city.
 In an event likely spoken of by Qurʾan 30:2-5 and lamented by the Prophet Muhammad, the Zoroastrian Sasanian shah Khosrow II Parviz would conquer Jerusalem.
 Having taken the city, the Sasanians, along with their Palestinian Jewish allies, massacred thousands of Christians and destroyed numerous churches.
 Moreover, there seems to have been a notable Jewish movement in Jerusalem during this period to reconstruct the Temple.
 While it is unclear if the Jews were eventually expelled from the city by the Sasanians or later by the Byzantines in 628, the new plan to rebuild the Temple did not come to fruition.
 Furthermore, even though the emperor Heraclius himself would triumphantly enter Jerusalem in 630, the days of Byzantine-ruled Palestine were numbered.
 For the new religion that had arisen in Arabia among the descendants of Ishmael was about to change the face of Jerusalem and bring new life to the Temple Mount.